lewis-r-white/QuantAQ_ghana/README.md

   Joins SD card data to cloud data by timestamp and monitor ID.
 Uses `coalesce()` to prefer cloud values and fills gaps using SD card data.

 - `merge_cloud_sd_colocation_and_community()`
-  Applies the merging logic above across multiple pollutants, returning a structured list for downstream analysis.
+  Applies the merging logic above across multiple pollutants, returning a structured list for analysis.

 ### Output Format
 Each pollutant gets a named list of merged dataframes, such as: